What is Java Programming Language?

 I’ve always believed that the absolute best way of learning something is by doing it first, testing and then going at it once again.
 Just pick any of the tutorials or books in this list and you’ll be ready to go.

 It’s a free Udemy (you’ll need an account to view it) course that has got well over 100,000 students enrolled, and is one of the most popular courses on the site.
-It’s led by John Purcell, software engineer who has had many years of experience with Java.
+It’s led by John Purcell, a software engineer who has had many years of experience with Java.

 The issues that you might experience with CodingBat is that unlike sites like Codecademy, which explain everything from bottom to top, step-by-step, CodingBat is more of an do what you know and pick what you’re capable of.
 Just don’t confuse it for being unorganized, there are plenty of tutorials for each section and you’ll be learning rather quickly.

-The New Boston are known for having great and comprehensive introduction videos for a lot of Java Programming Languages, and Java is no exception.
+The New Boston is known for having great and comprehensive introduction videos for a lot of Java Programming Languages, and Java is no exception.
 You’ll find 80 step-by-step videos for learning Java and all that it has to offer, though I think its a little bit dated now.
 (Java 7)

 Don’t count on what I said about it being dated, it’s still an incredibly useful resource for anyone who wants to begin to learn Java with determination, plus it doesn’t require of you to signup unlike Udemy does.
 The comments are quite insightful, for some of the videos.

 Another University course, it will take you roughly 6 weeks to complete it.
 Very beginner friendly, and everything can be done from within the browser.
-It also has one of the best getting started tutorials on how to install Java and necessary tools.
+It also has one of the best gettings started tutorials on how to install Java and the necessary tools.
 In the course, you will learn all the basics of computer programming, algorithms and object-oriented programming using the Java programming language.

 There is also part 2 available, which is another 6 weeks of programming.
 In total, you’ll be looking at 12-13 weeks of learning Java.
 By the end of it, you should know how to build your own apps, and how to think like a Java programmer.
 You’ll also be ready to advance to higher rankings, and explore the language much more in-depth.